 How much does it cost to remove solar panels to replace your roof?

+If you run into a roofing issue and need to replace your roof post-installation, there will be labor costs associated with taking the panels off your roof and putting them back on.
 Unfortunately, it’s hard to give specifics on the costs associated with this labor, as it can vary greatly.
-Installers will have different rates for their labor, and the cost can also vary based on the size of the system, how many panels will need to be removed, and whether you need a place to store the equipment.
+Installers will have different rates for their labor and the cost can also vary based on the size of the system, how many panels will need to be removed, and whether you need a place to store the equipment.

 If mounting hardware also needs to be removed in order to replace your roof, this will add onto the cost.
 On average, residential installations tend to cost somewhere between $1,500 to $6,000 to remove and reinstall.
 (This is not inclusive of the cost required to replace your actual roof.)

 For this type of work, it’s common to return to your original solar installer for the labor – they’ll be most familiar with the ins and outs of your particular system installation.
 Regardless, if you’d prefer to not use that installer, there are many solar companies that provide operations and maintenance services for installations that aren’t their own.